-Janis and I pulled up two seats to the bar, ordered our drinks and settled back to enjoy the evening, and reminisce over what a fine day we'd had, and how shortly we'd be heading to our 4th Christmas destination in Germany, Rothenburg ob der Tauber.
+Janis and I pulled up two seats to the bar, ordered our drinks, and settled back to enjoy the evening; reminiscing over what a fine day we'd had, and how shortly we'd be heading to our 4th Christmas destination in Germany, Rothenburg ob der Tauber.

-The short answer was no; the Christmas markets had been the focus of the trip.
+The short answer was no; our Christmas markets had been the focus of the trip.

 The Mercedes-Benz museum sits on Mercedesstraße or Mercedes Road, opposite a huge Mercedes-Benz site.

 You'll also pass Mercedes-Benz Arena & the Porsche Arena on the drive to the museum - You're very much in Germany's 'Motor City'

 Once discreetly parked up at the far end of the car park, which, as you've probably guessed, is about 70% Mercedes anyway, we head to buy our tickets.

 The story at the Mercedes-Benz MuseumStart at the beginning